Yas Island: Etihad Live and Forum

-The du Arena (formerly known as the "Yas Arena" until June 2012) is a large open-air concert venue located in Yas Bay.
+The Etihad Live is a large open-air concert venue located in Yas Bay.
 The venue opened in 2009, depending on configuration, the venue can hold up to 35,000.

 The re-branding preceded the first Madonna concert, part of her MDNA Tour, in the Arab region on 3 and 4 June 2012. du and Think Flash revamped the venue for Madonna's concert, including building up a new 23 m x 54 m stage and developing a complex pyrotechnic and lighting system.

 The arena has hosted many international musicians under the telecom's entertainment platform du Live! in addition to Beyoncé, Madonna, including the Rolling Stones, Janet Jackson, Black Sabbath, Eric Clapton, Kylie Minogue, Shakira, Linkin Park, Nickelback, Eminem, Rihanna, Andrea Bocelli, Marie Osmond, Metallica, The Weeknd, Kanye West, Enrique Iglesias, Sting, Creamfields dance music festival featuring DJs such as Tiesto, David Guetta and Armin Van Buuren.
 Furthermore, the du Arena has also been the venue for the Middle East's first KCON event featuring various K-pop artists such as BTS, Taeyeon of Girls' Generation, Cho Kyuhyun of Super Junior, Monsta X, Ailee, SS301, and Spica last 25 March 2016.

-The "du Forum" (formerly known as the "Flash Forum" until June 2012) is an indoor events venue.
-It seats up to 4,500.
-The venues are owned by Adler Properties and operated by Spectra.